kemalcr/kemalcr.com/guide.md

 .. annihilate something ..
 end
 ```
+Any **string** returned from a route will be output to the browser.
 Routes are matched in the order they are defined.
 The first route that matches the request is invoked.

 # Static Files